-5.4.3.
+5.4.2.
 Completing an Incident Report

-Completing an Incident Report ensures all staff are informed about the history of a Participant's challenging behaviour and potential for further incidents.
-The Incident Report also assists with determining appropriate future servicing arrangements.
+Completing an Incident Report ensures all staff are informed about the history of a Participant's challenging behaviour so they can make an assessment on the likelihood of further incidents and determine appropriate future servicing arrangements to minimise risks to people and property.

 Accurate recording of incidents ensures that, if the Participant is transferred to another Site or Provider, the receiving Site or Provider is aware of the challenging behaviour/s and can arrange to service the Participant accordingly.